 Throughout the course students will be continually assessed through various forms.
-Students will have a 10-hour internal examination in Year 12 and an external 15-hour examination at the end of the course.
+At the end of Year 13 students will sit a 15-hour practical examination.

 BIOLOGY

 Biology is the study of living things and helps us to make sense of the world around us.
 It enables us to answer questions like "Why are plants green?" and "How does my heart beat constantly?" as well as "How closely related are human beings to dinosaurs?"